isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 .. _dhcpinform-unicast-issues:

-Issues with Unicast Responses to DHCPINFORM
+Issues With Unicast Responses to DHCPINFORM
 -------------------------------------------

 The use of UDP sockets has certain benefits in deployments where the